How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 Run Humanize.

-Pull out the worst 3 to 5 lines, usually intros, transitions, or generic mini-summaries.
+Pull out the weakest 3 to 5 lines, usually intros, transitions, or generic mini-summaries, and revise them for clarity, specificity, and rhythm.

 Edit those lines by changing structure, adding a real constraint, or varying the pacing.